IEC 62196: IEC TS 62196-4

 This IEC technical specification extends IEC 62196-1 and describes specific designs of plugs, socket-outlets, vehicle connectors and vehicle inlets that are intended to be used for DC charging through circuits specified in IEC 61851–3 series, where protection against electric shock is ensured by double or reinforced insulation.
 The maximum operating voltage is 120 V at a nominal current of up to 60 A. One typical application are light electric vehicles.

-Preparation of this document is finished (as of July 2018) but the final version has not yet been published.
+This standard was published in 2022.

 IEC 62196-6

 This IEC technical specification will extend IEC 62196-1 and describe specific designs of plugs, socket-outlets, vehicle connectors and vehicle inlets that are intended to be used for DC charging through circuits that will be specified in IEC 61851-25, where protection against electric shock is ensured by electrical separation.
 The maximum operating voltage is 120 V at a nominal current of up to 100 A. One typical application will be light electric vehicles.

-This document is under preparation (as of July 2018) and the final version has not yet been published.
+This standard was published in 2022.